This article has links to products and services we love, which we may make commission from.

 The middle day is a tour around the Spey area, visiting four distilleries while enjoying the scenery.

-Your visit includes a tour around Cardhu Distillery, which is the first distillery pioneered by a woman.
+Your visit includes a tour around Cardhu Distillery, the first distillery pioneered by a woman.

 Cardhu whisky is the most important whisky in the Johnny Walker Balck Label.